Pin Mapping

 Standard Lib Pins

-For example, Dwrite(1, level) will automatically change the pin 1 to output write it to level.
+For example, Dwrite(1, level) will automatically change pin 1 to output and write it to level.
 Similarly, AWrite(1, 0.33) will change pin 1 to its analog feature (PWM) and then set the duty-cycle to 33%.

 While all modules' schematics are provided, extra efforts are made so you do not need to look up any schematics.
 When using a module that exposes the pins directly, the pin numbers are listed right on the PCB, just like we have them on DueDuino.

-Other modules ship with Driver Script.
+Modules ship with Driver Script.
 This eliminates the need for accessing pins directly.
 Samples on using the driver is found on individual modules product pages.

 Alternate Functions